ammarhakim/gkyl/doc/Grid.md

 `cells`
 : Number of cells in each direction

+`periodicDirs` (Optional.
+Defaults to empty table)
+: Periodic directions (indexed from 1 as X, 2 as Y etc).

 `decomposition`
 : The decomposition object used to decompose grid in parallel.
 This must be specified for use in parallel.